alphagov/government-service-design-manual/service-manual/phases/retirement.md

     url: /service-manual/phases
 ---

+{:.intro}
 Even the best services may eventually reach retirement.
 Changes in policy may mean that the service is no longer offered or new understanding may mean that those user needs are better provided through a different service.

 Whatever the reason, the retirement of digital services should be handled with the same degree of care as their creation, with a constant focus on user needs.

 ## What about the needs?